TStand90/roguelike-tutorials-website/content/tutorials/tcod/part-0.md

 ...
-Of course, there are those who have ignored this advice and done well with this tutorial anyway, so feel free to ignore that last paragraph if you're feeling bold!
+Of course, there are those who have ignored this advice and done well with this tutorial anyway, so feel free to ignore that last paragraph if you're feeling bold\!

 #### Installation